SepidehNikookar/HITS-PageRank/README.md

 -Use the following commands to compile the java code.

->javac HITS.java
+-javac HITS.java
->javac PageRank.java
+-javac PageRank.java

 #EXECUTION INSTRUCTIONS:

 -Use the following commands to run the compiled code.

->java HITS        NumberOfIterations   initialValue   InputFileName.txt
->java PageRank    NumberOfIterations   initialValue   InputFileName.txt
+-java HITS        NumberOfIterations   initialValue   InputFileName.txt -java PageRank    NumberOfIterations   initialValue   InputFileName.txt

 *For initialVAlue, you need to enter -2,-1 or 1 as input.
 The initial value 0 gives 'NaN' value.